SMM Best Practices

 Use what works best for you and, if you need to, evolve from there.
 Don’t overwhelm yourself – that would be pointless and the exact opposite of what the strategy is for.

 Your content strategy exists to help ease the stress of creation and deciding what you’re going to be publishing.
-Don’t overcomplicate it and do what’s necessary over optimal to get yourself comfortable without overwhelming yourself with dates and ideas and deadlines.
+Don’t overcomplicate it and do what’s necessary over optimal to get yourself comfortable without overwhelming yourself with dates, ideas, and deadlines.

 Here are some tips to help you develop a robust content strategy for your social media marketing: